Sharda University Admissions 2025

 The empty seat represents the Buddha's concentration.

-In Tibet, the wheel of dharma is a Buddhist symbol that depicts the Buddha's first sermon at the deer park.
+In Tibet, the dharma wheel is a Buddhist symbol depicting the Buddha's first sermon at the deer park.
 The dharma chakra is shown to be located between two deer.

-The Shalabhanjika Yakshi is a fertility symbol that represents the spirit of the tree and the land, indicating that the stupa's location is auspicious.
+The Shalabhanjika Yakshi is a fertility symbol representing the tree's spirit and the land, indicating that the stupa's location is auspicious.

 The elephant symbolises wisdom and understanding.
 The elephant possesses greater inner strength and intelligence.
 Elephants symbolise wisdom in both Eastern and Western cultures.